Aeronique/aerobytes-site/_posts/2026-03-30-homelab-ai-playbook.md

   - Cloud Security Alliance
 ---

-This playbook is a personal reference built from completing the TAISE (Trusted AI Safety Expert) certification course from the Cloud Security Alliance.
+This playbook is a personal reference built from completing the TAISE certification course from the Cloud Security Alliance.
 The course covers AI safety, governance, security, and responsible implementation across the full AI lifecycle.
-My AI background going into this was pretty casual — I use it for learning and brainstorming project ideas — so this is written with that same beginner to intermediate mindset.
+My AI background going into this was pretty casual.
+I use it for learning and brainstorming project ideas, so this is written with that same beginner to intermediate level in mind.

-The goal here is to take what the course teaches about responsible AI at an enterprise level and translate it into something that actually makes sense for a homelab environment.
+The overall goal with this playbook is to take what the course teaches about responsible AI at an enterprise level and translate it into a smaller scale AI implementation, particularly those in a homelab environment.

 ---